Canon's step-up mirrorless is powerful and versatile, but it falls short of the competition in some ways.

 For an advanced bridge camera, the Canon PowerShot G1 X Mark III has a gentle learning curve but provides plenty of power for expanding your skills and creativity.
 Still, it could have more extras for the high price.

 This Fujifilm mirrorless model produces fantastic photos, but there's a bit of a learning curve, and video feels like an afterthought.

-While pricey, Olympus’ waterproof camera has a wealth of shooting options to help you best capture your underwater excursions.
+While pricey, the Olympus Tough TG-5 waterproof camera has a wealth of shooting options to help you best capture your underwater excursions.